Educational Philosophy

 A person who has a compassionate heart for others and can act independently

-Those who have basic academic ability and are interested in manufacturing
+Those who have basic academic ability and are interested in information technology and manufacturing

 People who have communication skills and want to play an active role in the international community